twilio/authy-openvpn/README.md

 To use PAM simply answer that you are going to use PAM during the `post-install` script.

+Also your users will need to separate the password from the token during logi by using a '-' character.

+Eg:
+		[PASSOWORD]-[TOKEN]

 ##### Example authy-vpn.conf for a user joe with AUTHY_ID 10229